daemon1024/DenoIndiaBot/README.md

 ### Get the TELEGRAM API Token

-- Ping [Botfather](telegram.me/botfather) on Telegram and make your instance of OSDC-Bot 🤖 bot by selecting `/newbot` from the options provided.
+- Ping [Botfather](telegram.me/botfather) on Telegram and make your instance of 🤖 bot by selecting `/newbot` from the options provided.
 - Copy the `TELEGRAM_TOKEN` provided by Botfather.
 - Run `export BOT_TOKEN=<TELEGRAM_TOKEN>`